Dow ends at record high, Nasdaq falls as tech slides

 A more comprehensive reading in the form of the Labor Department’s non-farm payrolls data is due on Friday.

-The largest percentage gainer on the S&P 500 was Caesars Entertainment Inc (CZR.O), which rose 7.8% after the casino operator said it expected to benefit from the economy reopening.
+The largest percentage gainer on the S&P 500 was Caesars Entertainment Inc , which rose 7.8% after the casino operator said it expected to benefit from the economy reopening.

-On the Nasdaq 100, the largest gainer was T-Mobile US Inc (TMUS.O), which rose 4.4% after it raised full-year postpaid subscriber net additions forecast. read more .
+On the Nasdaq 100, the largest gainer was T-Mobile US Inc, which rose 4.4% after it raised full-year postpaid subscriber net additions forecast..

-Uber Technologies Inc's (UBER.N) shares fell over 4% during afterhours trading after reporting a narrower first quarter loss amid strong growth in its food-delivery business, while ride-hailing bookings were flat. read more
+Uber Technologies Inc’s shares fell over 4% during afterhours trading after reporting a narrower first quarter loss amid strong growth in its food-delivery business, while ride-hailing bookings were flat.

 Volume on U.S. exchanges was 8.35 billion shares, compared with the 9.94 billion average for the full session over the last 20 trading days.